GeoffreyDijkstra/Template/README.md

 This package can be installed through composer by requiring `devorto\template`.

 ## Issues + Pull Requests
-For issues use the "Issues" tab or even better send a pull request to solve the issue :wink:
+For issues use the ["Issues" tab](/issues) or even better send a pull request to solve the issue :wink:
-Note that the code should follow PSR2 standards.

 # Example
 See the [example directory](example).